Quiara Alegría Hudes: Water by the Spoonful

-In 2012, Water by the Spoonful, which returns to the characters in Elliot, won the Pulitzer Prize after its premiere at the Hartford Stage Company.
+In 2012, her play Water by the Spoonful, which returns to the characters in Elliot, won the Pulitzer Prize after its premiere at the Hartford Stage Company.
 In this play Hudes attempts to bring two worlds together through technology and reality.
-Water by the Spoonful consists of multiple scenes that take place in an online chat room and in the real world with face to face interaction.
+Water by the Spoonful consists of multiple scenes that take place in an online chat room and in the real world with face-to-face interaction.
 As the play develops, Hudes brings the two worlds together by creating turning points in the play along with connecting characters from different worlds to each other in different ways.

 The Happiest Song Plays Last

-The Happiest Song Plays Last, the third in the Elliot trilogy, received its world premiere at the Goodman Theater in Chicago on April 13, 2013, and Off-Broadway at Second Stage in March 2014.
-The production then moved to Second Stage Theatre, and the production team included Ruben Santiago-Hudson as director, Michael Carnahan as set designer, Karen Perry as costume designer, Rui Rita as lighting designer, and Leon Rothenberg as sound designer.
+The Happiest Song Plays Last, the third in the Elliot trilogy, received its world premiere at the Goodman Theater in Chicago on April 13, 2013.
+It was produced Off-Broadway at Second Stage in March 2014.
+When the production moved to Second Stage Theatre, the production team included Ruben Santiago-Hudson as director, Michael Carnahan as set designer, Karen Perry as costume designer, Rui Rita as lighting designer, and Leon Rothenberg as sound designer.